-Emergency or Urgent Motions
+Emergency Motions

 An emergency motion asks the court to act within 21 days to avoid irreparable harm.
-An urgent motion asks the court to act within a window of 21 days to 8 weeks to avoid irreparable harm.
 Your motion must meet the requirements of 9th Cir.
 R. 27-3.

 If you need emergency relief, you must notify the Emergency Motions department in San Francisco before you file the motion.
 Call them at 415-355-8020 or e-mail emergency@ca9.uscourts.gov.
-Please note that a request for more time to file a document with the court or any other type of procedural relief does not qualify as an emergency or urgent motion.
+Please note that a request for more time to file a document with the court or any other type of procedural relief does not qualify as an emergency motion.
 (See Circuit Court Advisory Committee Note to 27-3(3).)